How Much are your Forklifts Costing You?

 Another way to improve your operating costs is through preventative maintenance.
 Although this sounds counterintuitive because it involves spending money, preventative maintenance can save you money in the long run by avoiding the unwanted “surprise” and downtime of costly repairs caused by negligence or unmaintained equipment.

-You should be tracking the wear on your machines through daily pre-trip inspections, which is also a good time to consider what items might need maintenance in the near future.
+Daily pre-trip inspections are a simple but effective way to monitor wear and tear on your machines.
+For example, checking the condition of your forks and tire tread can help you identify early signs of wear that might require maintenance. .
 Inspect your forks; are they starting to wear?
 Review the tread on your tires; are they balding in certain areas?
 Indications like excessive wear or tire balding may signal the need for preventative maintenance.
 Once you notice the first signs of wear and tear on your machine, bring it in to be serviced.
-This will typically cost you less than waiting until the wear on the machine turns into a bigger problem.

 The Morrison SA, or Systems Analysis™, is a comprehensive, customized program that goes beyond the standard PM or Planned Maintenance program.
 When you invest in material handling equipment for your business, you need a partner you can trust to do way more than average to help you manage and protect that investment.